blabla1337/skf-flask/skf/markdown/code_examples/flask/47-code_example--Server_side_template_Injection_prevention--.md

 	"""
 	Server Side Template Injection, a frequent critical vulnerability that has high chance of mistaken as Cross Site Scripting and miss it entirely.
-But unline XSS, it can lead attack in Web server and may even obtain a RCE.
+But inline XSS, it can lead attack in Web server and may even obtain a RCE.
 Template Injection occurs when user input is embedded in a template in an unsafe manner.
 	"""